 We have also grown our tomatoes with onions which allowed the tomato plants to take over without harming the other crop.
 Growing root vegetables is a great idea if you want big healthy tomato plants since it gives the tomatoes maximum root space while still utilizing all planting pockets.

-The tomatoes shown here were grown from seed at our office under grow lights then transplanted outside into the GreenStalks.
-We have also directly sown our tomato seeds and they grew wonderfully!
+We have started tomatoes under grow lights and transplanted them outside into the GreenStalks, directly sown tomato seeds, as well as planted starter plants — all of these methods have worked for us!
 As long as you have a good potting mix in your containers and fertilize well, there’s no reason why you can’t get a great harvest growing in the GreenStalk.

-Another thing to keep in mind is that indeterminate tomato plants will generally produce more tomatoes than a determinate tomato plant.
-Personally, I prefer smaller more manageable plants so I plant the determinate varieties in my personal GreenStalk vertical gardens at home.
-If you do choose a larger plant, you can prune to help keep their growth in-check.
+Another thing to keep in mind is that indeterminate tomato varieties usually produce more tomatoes than a determinate variety.
+If you prefer smaller more manageable plants, a determinate tomato plant would be better for you.
+If you do choose a larger plant, pruning can help keep their growth in check.
 An easy way to do that with tomatoes is to prune the suckers.
-Basically, you have two stems that make an “L” shape and the sucker is the stem growing between the two existing stems.
-If you do that once a week in the summer, it should help keep your tomato plants more manageable.
+The sucker is the stem growing between the two "L" shape existing stems.
+Pruning the suckers once a week in the summer should help keep your tomato plants more manageable.